jacob-ai-bot/jacob/README.md

    - Repeat as necessary for any other projects you'd like to use JACoB with.

 4. **Figma Plugin Installation**

    - Clone and build the [JACoB Figma plugin repository](https://github.com/PioneerSquareLabs/otto-figma).
-Instructions for building are typically found in the repository's README.
+Be sure to update the API_URL to point to `http://localhost:5173` More instructions for building are found in the repository's README.
    - Once built, open Figma and navigate to `Plugins > Development > Import plugin from manifest...`, selecting the `manifest.json` file from your local Figma plugin build.
    - Ensure the plugin is configured to interact with your local JACoB instance by setting the appropriate URLs in its configuration.
+   - Open the `manifest.json` file and copy the id for the .env

+5. **Running Portkey Gateway**
+   - [Portkey](https://github.com/Portkey-AI/gateway] is an open-source project that provides an easy way to run multiple LLMs with a single API interface
+   - Start the gateway on the terminal `npx @portkey-ai/gateway` and save the URL for the .env

 ## Local Development Setup